Do you have any tips beyond this list to prevent a cold? One of my favorites is diffusing On Guard from Doterra.

 Give your toothbrush some breathing room

 If someone in your house has come down with a case of the sniffles, it may seem inevitable that you’ll start sneezing, too.
 One trick to avoid catching their germs: Keep your toothbrushes separate.
-Put them in separate holders and shake after using so that they dry fast—germs don’t thrive well on dry surfaces.
+Put them in separate holders and shake them after using so they dry fast—germs don’t thrive well on dry surfaces.
 And of course, avoid sharing toothbrushes (gross!).

 Observe kitchen etiquette